joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/basics-of-pixel-bender-shaders.md

 - filter

 A shader can also be executed in stand-alone mode.
-Using stand-alone mode a shader’s result is accessed directly rather than pre-specifying its intended use.
+Using stand-alone mode a shader's result is accessed directly rather than pre-specifying its intended use.
 The result can be accessed as image data or as binary or number data.
 The data need not be image data at all.
 In this way you can give a shader a set of data as an input.
 The shader processes the data, and you can access the result